csc-training/linux-1/00-WhereAbouts_online.md

 - We mainly provide shorter videos and supporting slides to explain a certain topic, which should be able to be followed on ones own computer
 - We present short, simple exercises that should be solvable with the input from the video sessions
-- It is no porblem if an exercise remains unsolved, as long as you confront yourself with it.
+- It is no problem if an exercise remains unsolved, as long as you confront yourself with the problem and discuss it the next morning
-- In case of issues, we have a online discussion session the following morning to
+- In case of issues, we have a online discussion session the following morning to elaborate
-- The daily time spent with the course should not exceed 90 minutes, mounting up to about 10 hours in total (including the preparation steps=
+- The daily time spent with the course should not exceed 90 minutes, mounting up to about 10 hours in total (including the preparation steps)
+- Please, provide instant feedback if you feel that something is not working out (we will provide the means for doing so)

 # Practicalities